-Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch
+Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch (click on photographs to enlarge)

 Contact Information: Dave Maloney, Branch Chairman: 07809 374754 email@example.com